Are Sunglasses Bad For Your Eyes?

 Cheap sunglasses that you buy from gas stations and drug stores may end up costing you big!
 Not all sunglasses offer adequate protection from ultraviolet light.
 One of the biggest misconception about sunglasses is the darker the lenses are, the more protection they offer against harmful rays.
 This is simply false.

-If you've bought a cheap pair of sunglasses, the biggest danger is that they are just tinted, but do not offer adequate UV protection.
+If you've bought a cheap pair of sunglasses, the biggest danger is that they may be just tinted, but do not offer adequate UV protection.
 Darker tints cause the pupils to dilate and that causes more light to enter the eyes.
 Regular exposure to UV light can have profound consequences to the eyes and skin.

 Solar radiation reaching the earth consists of electromagnetic energy ranging from ultraviolet (UV) light to infrared (IR) light.
 UV radiation is divided into three types: UVA, UVB, and UVC.
 UVC radiation is absorbed by the earth's atmosphere, so we won't talk about that.
 UVB on the other hand is known to cause skin cancer in humans.
 UVA has been found to play some role in skin cancer and a major role in eye cataracts, solar retinitis, and corneal dystrophies.